EcommEasy/EcommEasy/README.md

-# EcommEasy - Ecommerce Progressive Web Apps
+# EcommEasy - A seamless way to get your e-commerce project up nd running.

-EcommEasy allows you to create PWA ready E-commerce Application built with React and Node.js.
+EcommEasy allows you to create production ready E-commerce Application built with React and Node.js.

 **Built with:**
 * Node.js v8.9